vikranth7702/Microsoft-Engage2021---Vikranth/README.md

 This is the link of the web application after deploying the code on **heroku**: https://videocalling-by-nvc.herokuapp.com/

+## Video demo of the website
+The video demo of the website can be found here

 ## Problem statement
 To build a fully functional prototype with at least one mandatory functionality - a minimum of two participants should be able connect with each other using the product to have a video conversation.